rainsfordtm/conman/README.md

 ### 4.2 Importing and exporting Tokens

-Every Importer and Exporter has methods for solving the two fundamental problems when importing **Tokens** from a source:
+Every Importer and Exporter has methods for solving the two fundamental problems when importing tokens from a source:
-1. tokenization, i.e. how are **Tokens** separated from each other?
+1. tokenization, i.e. how are tokens separated from each other?
-2. token-level annotation, i.e. what is the **Token** itself and what is annotation?
+2. token-level annotation, i.e. what is the token itself and what is annotation?

 In the ConMan, problem 1 is generally solved using built-in methods and classes while problem 2 is fully user-customizable using a regular expression.